Why do people take selenium?

 - Beef and poultry

 Whole foods are the best sources of selenium.
 The mineral may be destroyed during processing.

 What are the risks of taking selenium?

 - Side effects.
 Taken at normal doses, selenium does not usually have side effects.
 An overdose of selenium may cause bad breath, fever, and nausea, as well as liver, kidney and heart problems and other symptoms.
 At high enough levels, selenium could cause death.

 - Interactions.
-Selenium may also interact with other medicines and supplements, such as antacids, chemotherapy drugs, corticosteroids, niacin, cholesterol-lowering statin drugs, and birth control pills.
+Selenium may also interact with other medicines and supplements, such as some antacids, chemotherapy drugs, corticosteroids, niacin, cholesterol-lowering statin drugs, and birth control pills.

 - Prostate Cancer.
 A study by the National Cancer Institute shows that men who already have high concentrations of selenium in their bodies nearly double their risk of aggressive prostate cancer if they take selenium supplements.

 - Diabetes.
 One study found that people who took 200 micrograms a day of selenium were 50% more likely to develop type 2 diabetes.
 So far, it's unknown if the selenium actually caused the disease.
 Discuss the risk with your doctor.